Lana Jackman talk

 The NFIL's challenges are: Getting more evidence based research; boundary crossing leadership; "community based participatory research" (involving the community itself in research, and adapting results to real-world environments see e.g. http://www.ncbi.nlm.nih.gov/books/bv.fcgi?rid=hstat1a.chapter.44133); a diffusion strategy; National ICT literacy challenges (Apparently in the US the digital divide is now being underplayed by the US Government); an enhanced NFIL network.
 Dr Jackman's challenge to everyone was to go out, outside our comfort zones and do something about IL

-with the title Lana Jackman talk.
-You can bookmark this page URL https://monochromaticstyle.blogspot.com/2008/06/lana-jackman-talk.html.
+You have read this article Information Literacy / USA with the title Lana Jackman talk.
+You can bookmark this page URL http://monochromaticstyle.blogspot.com/2008/06/lana-jackman-talk.html.
 Thanks!

 No comment for "Lana Jackman talk"